uroflavin/roadmap/README.md

 #### release
 - **tag***: mandatory; a short and meaningful tag of your release
 - *description*: Describe in natural words, what should or must be part of this release
+- *reference*: additional information about this release

 #### objective
 - **title***: mandatory; a short and meaningful summary of the objective
 - *description*: Describe in natural words, what is to be achieved for whom and why
+- *reference*: additional information about this objective
 - *state*:
     - IDEA
     - PLANNED